-The Egyptian Company for Export Guarantee has signed a cooperation protocol with the British office of Clyde and Co. to improve the external debt collection services provided by the company to support exporters who suffer from problems in collecting their financial dues from export operations.
+The Export Credit Guarantee Co. of Egypt signs a cooperation protocol with the British office of Clyde and Co. to improve the external debt collection services provided by the company to support exporters who suffer from problems in collecting their financial dues from export operations.
 The service also includes Egyptian banks and factoring companies that finance external operations and have problems collecting these dues.
 It is worth noting that Clyde & Co’s office has extended branches around the world employing more than 2500 specialized attorneys.
 It was noted their strong presence in the Middle East and Africa, which mainly interests the Egyptian market, which encouraged the Egyptian company to negotiate with them to provide their services in Egypt through the company.

 Madam Mervat Sultan, Chairman of the Company’s Board of Directors, stated that the company was keen to reduce the burden of collection on Egyptian companies and it was agreed with Clyde that the collection should be based on a lump sum of the collected amount without fining the source of any advance fees.
 Mr. Mohamed Azzam, the managing director of the company, stated that the external debt collection services are among the most important services that complement credit and that the company will put all its experiences in collecting the debts during the past 28 years in the service of companies and banks operating in Egypt.